- Which A-level subjects should I choose?

 Can I be a Visiting Student at Balliol?

 Balliol does not consider applications for Visiting Students outside a small number of specific exchange programmes.
-You can find details and further information about the colleges that do here.
+The University website has information about the colleges that accept Visiting Students.

 Can I reapply if my application was unsuccessful?